-- On March 31, 2016 FPL entered into a \$45 million revolving credit agreement (referred to as the March 2016 Revolving Credit Agreement) which provided a \$45 million loan commitment with an expiration date of March 31, 2017.
-The proceeds of borrowings under the March 2016 Revolving Credit Agreement are available for FPL's general corporate purposes including, without limitation, to provide, working capital and to finance capital expenditures. - On May 2, 2016, FPL entered into a \$500 million syndicated revolving credit agreement (referred to as the May 2016 Revolving Credit Agreement) which provided a \$500 million loan commitment with an expiration date of May 2, 2019.
-The proceeds of borrowings under the May 2016 Revolving Credit Agreement are available for FPL's general corporate purposes, including to provide back-up liquidity for FPL's commercial paper program and other short-term borrowings and to provide additional liquidity in the event of a loss to FPL's operating facilities, including a transmission and distribution property loss. - Borrowings and/or letter of credit issuances available to FPL under the 2006 Revolving Credit Agreement, the 2013 Revolving Credit Agreement the March 2016 Revolving Credit Agreement and the May 2016 Revolving Credit Agreement also can be used to support the purchase of Revenue Bonds that are tendered by individual bond holders and not remarketed prior to maturity. - In addition, FPL has established an uncommitted credit facility with a bank.
+- On May 2, 2016, FPL entered into a \$500 million syndicated revolving credit agreement (referred to as the 2016 Revolving Credit Agreement) with an expiration date of May 2, 2019.
+The proceeds of borrowings under the 2016 Revolving Credit Agreement are available for FPL's general corporate purposes, including to provide additional liquidity in the event of a loss to FPL's operating facilities, including a transmission and distribution property loss. - Borrowings and/or letter of credit issuances available to FPL under the 2006 Revolving Credit Agreement, the 2013 Revolving Credit Agreement and the 2016 Revolving Credit Agreement also can be used to support the purchase of Revenue Bonds that are tendered by individual bond holders and not remarketed prior to maturity. - In addition, FPL has established an uncommitted credit facility with a bank.
 The bank may, at its discretion upon the request of FPL, make a short-term loan or loans to FPL in an aggregate amount determined by the bank, which is subject to change at any time.
 The terms of specific borrowings under the uncommitted credit facility, including maturities, are set at the time borrowing requests are made by FPL.
 Borrowings under the uncommitted credit facility may be used for general corporate purposes.